ReyesDeJong/LRPinSupernovae/README.md

 <img src="doc/images/SN48.png" width="655" height="360">

-Each folder has a readme that explain instructions on how to run respective file, but the main idea is to have a notebook where the model will be trained to save its parameter, and another notebook to instantiate the trained model and run LRP through it.
-Each notebook contains comments that guide execution of every block of code.
+Each folder has a readme that explains instructions on how to run respective files, but the main idea is to have a notebook where the model will be trained to save its parameter, and another notebook to instantiate the trained model and run LRP through it.
+Each notebook contains comments that guide the execution of every block of code.

 We recommend to start with the self-contained example of MNIST, to get an insight on how LRP works.